nonpartisan-redistricting-datahub/az-pber-2022/README.md

 # Election Results Dataset

 ## Overview
 This dataset contains election results for various offices across different precincts in a specific county.
-Each row represents the results of a candidate in a particular precinct for a given office.
+Each row a precinct, each column represents a candidate and the office he or she runs for, and the value for that cell is the number of votes he or she gets.

 ## Column Descriptions